Space infrastructure & services are essential to

 A mission can consist of a single satellite, a satellite and a launch vehicle, or combinations of these elements.
 The rating is computed considering the contribution from all the objects.

-Satellite operators can engage with the SSR by taking an annual subscription comprising up to 10 ratings.
-Each rating pertains to one mission but can be recomputed in case parameters change or if recommendations from the initial rating report are implemented.
-The yearly subscription allows operators to benefit from the support of the SSR team throughout the year in order to better understand how to improve their mission sustainability.
+• Satellite operators can engage with the SSR to undertake a rating and in order to better understand how to improve their mission sustainability.
+Each rating pertains to one mission and can be re-computed in case parameters change or if recommendations from the initial rating report are implemented.

-A flat fee of CHF 10,000 .- will be charged for the rating subscription and will remain valid for 12 months from the subscription date.
+• A flat fee applies for the rating.
 In order to enable academic projects and startups with limited financial resources to apply for a rating, a special discount on the subscription fee is offered to these entities.
-Startups will be charged CHF 5,000 .- and academic projects will be charged CHF 1,000 .-
+Please contact the team to receive a tailored offer.

 The SSR is designed as a guiding instrument for space operators in their sustainability journey.
 It is a unique tool providing an accurate assessment of the current sustainability performance, and helping to identify where improvements can be made along the way - contributing to establishing best practices for the space sector.
 By voluntarily taking part in the rating, spacecraft operators, launch service providers and satellite manufacturers will share a single point of reference externally describing their mission’s level of sustainability.